gabipana7/bachelor-thesis/README.md

 ### Thesis

 - *thesis-code* contains Mathematica scripts for scattering length
-- *thesis-source-ro* contains TeX source code for the Thesis
+- *thesis-source-ro* contains TeX source code for the Thesis in Romanian
-- *bachelor-thesis.pdf* is the thesis in Romanian only
+- *bachelor-thesis.pdf* is the thesis in Romanian

 ---
 ### Presentation